1973 Detroit mayoral election: Campaign

 The campaign chiefly focused on the city's very high crime rate and the operations of the Detroit Police Department.
-Young ran as an opponent of the Stop the Robberies, Enjoy Safe Streets (STRESS) unit that the Detroit Police Department had implemented under Mayor Gibbs.
+Young ran as an opponent of the Stop the Robberies, Enjoy Safe Streets (STRESS) unit that the Detroit Police Department had implemented under Mayor Gribbs.
 Nichols had been one of the creators of the unit.
 The campaign also included discussion of the racial makeup of the city's police department, with Young putting forth an affirmative action plan.
 The New York Times characterized the election as a, "vigorous campaign that was free of outright appeals to racial fear by either candidate," and observed that this was in contrast to the races in some of the other cities where a White and a Black candidate had faced each other for mayor that year.
 However, the campaign was still bitter in character compared to the tenor of the previous 1969 Detroit mayoral election.

 On September 21, 1973, Mayor Gribbs fired Nichols as police commissioner, after Nichols refused to tenure his requested resignation.
 Gribbs had ousted Nichols out of a desire to separate the city election's politics and the operations of the Detroit Police Department separate.
 He also did so out of the belief that campaigning in a general election would be more demanding of Nichols than running in the primary had been, and that it would take him away from his duties as police commissioner.